 Informally, the BK moves $t_i$ act on a column-strict tableau by fixing an $i$ (resp. $i+1$) when there is an $i+1$ below (resp. $i$ above), and swapping the contents of the remaining letters $i$ and $i+1$ in each row.
-The {\it Berenstein--Kirillov (BK) group} $\mathcal{BK}$ is defined to be the free group generated by variables $t_i$ for all $i \in \mathbb{Z}_{> 0}$, modulo the relations satisfied by the BK moves $t_i$ when acting on all column-strict tableaux.
-This group was formally introduced by Berenstein and Kirillov \cite{berenstein-kirilov}, who also gave an incomplete list of relations in this group.
+The {\it (combinatorial) Berenstein--Kirillov (BK) group} $\mathcal{BK}$ is defined to be the free group generated by variables $t_i$ for all $i \in \mathbb{Z}_{> 0}$, modulo the relations satisfied by the BK moves $t_i$ when acting on all column-strict tableaux.
+This group was formally introduced by Berenstein and Kirillov \cite{berenstein-kirilov}, whose work also included a list of relations in this group.
 More recently, Chmutov, Glick, and Pylyavskyy \cite{CGP} related the BK moves to the {\it cactus group} $\mathcal{C}_n$, the fundamental group of the moduli space of marked real genus zero stable curves (see, e.g., \cite{devadoss,davis-januszkiewicz-scott, henriques-kamnitzer,halacheva}).
-In \cite{CGP}, they showed that the BK moves $t_i$ acting on tableaux satisfy the relations for the usual generators of $\mathcal{C}_n$, giving a group homomorphism from $\mathcal{C}_n$ to the subgroup $\mathcal{BK}_n$ of the BK group generated by $\{ t_1, \ldots, t_{n-1} \}$, and yielding new relations previously unknown in $\mathcal{BK}$.
-Their result is one of the motivations of this work.
+They showed that the BK moves $t_i$ acting on all column-strict tableaux satisfy the defining relations of $\mathcal{C}_n$, giving a group homomorphism from $\mathcal{C}_n$ to the subgroup $\mathcal{BK}_n \subset \mathcal{BK}$ generated by $\{ t_1, \ldots, t_{n-1} \}$ and yielding new relations previously unknown in $\mathcal{BK}$.
+The same subject was concurrently investigated by Berenstein and Kirillov \cite{berenstein-kirillov-RIMS} using a purely group-theoretic approach.
+These results serve as one of the motivations for our work.

 Recall that a {\it linear extension} of a poset $P$ is a linear order that is compatible with $P$.
 Haiman \cite{haiman} and Malvenuto and Reutenauer \cite{malvenuto-reutenauer} introduced an analog of the BK moves $t_i$ on linear extensions of a poset $P$, which swap two adjacent letters $i$ and $i+1$ when they label incomparable elements of $P$ and fix them otherwise, and used them to study {\it promotion} and {\it evacuation}, operators on linear extensions first defined by Sch\"utzenberger \cite{schutzenberger1976,schutzenberger77}.
 A survey on basic properties and generalizations of these operators can be found in \cite{Stanley-promotion-evacuation}.